adamklen/adamklen.github.io/index.md

 ## Reflection

 When a ray intersects with a reflective surface, we bounce the ray off such that the incident angle to the normal is equal to the reflected angle.
-We can give reflective objects a coloured (e.g. shiny gold) by adjusting how well the material reflects different colours.
+We can give reflective objects a coloured look (e.g. shiny gold) by adjusting how well the material reflects different colours.

 <p align="center">
 <a href="assets/reflection.png">